ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 hrt_work_queue posix: only send a wake-up signal if not called from own thread
-message: hrt_work_queue posix: only send a wake-up signal if not called from own thread

 The simulated timer interrupt always adds a new scheduled work task, which is called from the work queue thread.
 Sending the signal creates measurable